-Skills S-200 Select information from a variety of oral, visual, material, print, or electronic sources.
-Examples: maps, atlases, art, songs, artifacts, narratives, legends, biographies, historical fiction S-201 Organize and record information in a variety of formats and reference sources appropriately.
-Examples: maps, charts, outlines, concept maps -300 Plan topics, goals, and methods for inquiry and research.
+Skills S-200 Select information from a variety of oral, visual, material, print, or electronic sources, including primary and secondary.
+S-201 Organize and record information in a variety of formats and reference sources appropriately.
+Examples: maps, graphs, tables, concept maps S-300 Plan topics, goals, and methods for inquiry and research.